Dan Beard Merit Badge Challenge Feb/Mar 2020

 You can also take pictures of each page in your flipbook and make a movie out of it.
 I can’t really offer much help in the creation of your movie.
 Whatever you do though, you need to be able to email it to me or bring it to class.
 I need to see it so I can review it.
 If you did it on a gaming device or phone, bring that with you just in case.
 You always want to have a backup of the work you have done.
 Nothing is worse than working a long time on a project only have it disappear or fail because of a technical problem.

-On our last day, we will be reviewing the animations.
-If you are done, then I’ll see if it meets the requirements, and if so, I’ll sign your blue merit badge card so you can take it and get your merit badge.
+If your video is done and meets the requirements, I’ll sign your blue merit badge card so you can take it to your Scoutmaster and get your merit badge.